01-edu/Branch-Blockchain/Quest2 Crypto/index.md

 ## Introduction

+*When in doubt, use brute force. - Ken Thompson*

 Today , we will learn the fundamentals of cryptography that underlies all blockchain projects.
 We will practice binary variables, hash functions and digital signatures.
 By the end of the quest, you should be able to create a basic wallet to generate keys, store them and sign transaction.

 Buffers are a builtin type in nodejs used to represent binary objects.
 You create a buffer from any object by using the function `Buffer.from()`.
 As usual in JavaScript there are a lot of implicit conversions.
 Be aware for instance that a string representing a number is different from the actual number.